-When I first moved into a sales role I found the terminology to be a little intimidating … prospecting, closing, trial closes, sales funnels etc. It all seemed to foreign to me, and in some respects there was this “magic box” that existed between all of those prospects “out there” and business actually happening!
+When I first moved into a sales role I found the terminology to be a little intimidating … prospecting, qualifying, closing, trial closes, sales funnels etc. It all seemed to foreign to me, and in some respects there was this “magic box” that existed between all of those prospects “out there” and business actually happening!

 Here is the deal … sales is a very simple concept, and the ONLY thing that stands between you and success is hard work!